-Have you ever thought about productizing something?
-You know, going out on a limb with your famous cookie recipe and turning into a real company?
+Have you ever thought about starting your own little company?
+You know, going out on a limb with your famous cookie recipe and turning it into a real company?
 Like many food-obsessed creative minds, I definitely have.
 The first question I alway ask myself?
 "How many of that could I eat in one day?"
+Because surely if you own a cookie company, you end up eating a lot of cookies along the way.

 Here's the one and only thing that's ever resulted in a "yes" answer: Chai.